Gorodetskaya-Mariia/mishka/Readme.md

 	screen sizes and resolutions.
 This way the browser can choose the image that best fits the current view and/or device.
 I used <picture> element to add more flexibility when specifying image resources.
+  * A map in contacts section on main page is an interactive Google Map.

 > Specification.md — terms of reference for the project